Tools4everBV/HelloID-Conn-Prov-Target-Ecare-PUUR/README.md

 The fields: `userName`, `WorkEmail`, `employeeNumber` and `ExternalId` are required to be unique.

-#### `employeeNumber` and `id` can be the same.

-We have identified a potential issue where the `employeeNumber` and `id` can be the same, which might lead to conflicts.
-Specifically, a 'GET' to:`scim\Users\{id}` could result in returning a different account than intended.
-Situations like this are however unlikely to occur since the `employeeNumber` always is a unique number.

 ## Setup the connector

 > _How to setup the connector in HelloID._ Are special settings required.
 Like the _primary manager_ settings for a source connector.